oracle-livelabs/adb/shared/adb-refreshable-clones/adb-refreshable-clones.md

     ![Create and populate table](images/create-populate-table.png " ")

-    >**Note:** In our example, the code was executed at `2:54:40 PM UTC` time.
+    >**Note:** In our example, the code was executed at **`1:10:48 PM UTC time`**.

-## Task 2: Create a Refreshable Clone from the Autonomous Database Instance
+## Task 2: Create a Refreshable Clone from the Autonomous AI Database Instance

 Now that you have created a table in the source database and populated it with a row of data, you will create a refreshable clone from the source database.

-1. Return to the **Autonomous Database details** page of your source database.
+1. Return to the **Autonomous AI Database details** page of your source database.
 Click the **More actions** drop-down menu, and then select **Create clone**.

 2. For the **Clone type**, accept the default **Full Clone**.
 Enable the **Refreshable clone** slider.
 A refreshable clone must be refreshed every 7 days or less; otherwise, it falls too far out of sync from the source and can no longer be refreshed.

   ![Select full clone and refreshable option](images/refreshable-clone.png " ")

-3. In the **Basic information for the Autonomous Database clone** section, accept the currently selected region and compartment.
+3. In the **Basic information for the Autonomous AI Database clone** section, accept the currently selected region and compartment.
 Enter **`refreshclone`** for the display and database names.

   ![Specify the clone type and basic information](images/clone-basic-information.png " ")

-3. In the **Database configuration** section, accept the default number of **ECPU Count**, `4`, for your refreshable clone.
+4. In the **Database configuration** section, accept the default number of **ECPU Count**, `4`, for your refreshable clone.
 There is **no storage selection** necessary.
 Since this is a read-only clone that only brings in data from its source database, the amount of storage selected in TB is automatically the same as that of the source.

-4. There is also no Admin password option for the refreshable clone, as that is taken from the source when refreshed.
+5. There is also no Admin password option for the refreshable clone, as that is taken from the source when refreshed.

-5. In the **Choose network access** section, select **Secure access from everywhere**.
+6. In the **Choose network access** section, select **Secure access from everywhere**.

-6. In the **Provide contacts for operational notifications and announcements** section, provide a contact email address to receive operational notifications and announcements.
+7. In the **Provide contacts for operational notifications and announcements** section, provide a contact email address to receive operational notifications and announcements.

-7. Click **Clone**.
+8. Click **Clone**.
 The initial state is **`PROVISIONING`**.
 Once the clone is provisioned, you can see useful clone information such as the **Clone source database** that the clone is attached to and the **Refresh point** timestamp of the source from which the clone was refreshed.

   ![The refreshable clone is provisioned](images/referhable-clone-provisioned.png " ")